c81452/Anomaly-Detection/README.md

-This repository has a collection articles related to Anomaly Detection and spme python programs written in python
+This repository has a collection articles related to Anomaly Detection and python programs written in python